opencord/docs/developer/imagebuilder.md

 The current CORD implementation consists of many interrelated Docker images.
-Making sure that the images used in a deployment are consistent with the source tree on disk is a challenge and required a tool, `imagebuilder`, to be developed to perform image rebuilds in a consistent and efficient manner.
+Making sure that the images used in a deployment are consistent with the source tree on disk is a challenge and required a tool, called `imagebuilder`, to be developed to perform image rebuilds in a consistent and efficient manner.

 Imagebuilder is currently used to build the XOS, ONOS, and the `mavenrepo` (source of ONOS Apps used in CORD) images, and pull down other required images.

-While imagebuilder will pull down required images from DockerHub and build/tag images, it does not push those images or delete obsolete ones.
-These tasks are left to other software (Ansible, Jenkins) which should take in imagebuilder's YAML output and take the appropriate actions.
+While `imagebuilder` will pull down required images from DockerHub and build/tag images, it does not push those images or delete obsolete ones.
+These tasks are left to other software (Ansible, Jenkins) which should take in YAML output from `imagebuilder` and take the appropriate actions.

-## Obtaining and rebuilding images
+## Obtaining and Rebuilding Images

 For the normal build process, you won't need to manually download images as the `docker-images` make target that runs imagebuilder will automatically be run as